epinio/docs/docs/contribute/documentation-guide.md

 right place.
 Use it when writing a new page, and use it to raise existing pages to the same bar when you touch them.

-The short version is the [submission checklist](#submission-checklist) at the bottom.
-The sections above it explain each item.

 ## 1. Put the page in the right place (Diátaxis)

 We organize docs by the **mode the reader is in**, following